 “Yes,” she breathes into the phone.
 She’s already calling him Mr. Nicer in her head.
 He doesn’t suggest meeting, but he texts the following evening, a long and chatty text.

 He sends her a couple of photos as he goes about his errands, a grill at Home Depot, a new iPhone at Walmart.
 I’m researching these items, he texts.
 He even sends a picture of his salad; he’s stopped for lunch at Panera, not far from where she lives.

 He texts several times a day, every day.
 He doesn’t call, but there are plenty of texts.
 It’s been three, four, five, six days.
 They’re getting to know one another.
 Through text, something Nancy never imagined.

 Then one day he doesn’t text.
 Nothing the next day, or the next.
-Nancy knows that virus isn’t going around much anymore, and anyway he doesn’t have a virus.
+This time Nancy is angry and frustrated.

 This is the nature of the online dating beast.
 Crappy behavior has landed in Nancy’s lap.

 Even so, the online dating gods are sending Nancy a message.
 The message?
 Don’t take it personally.

 Taking online dating personally hobbles your energy and enthusiasm, and you need all your umpf because, even if you have a helmet, online dating is tough.